qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

     platform = ql.build_platform(runcard="runcards/galadriel.yml")

 where ``"runcards/galadriel.yml"`` is the path to a YAML file containing the :ref:`runcard <runcards>`, a dictionary of the serialized platform.
-This dictionary contains the information to connect, setup and control the laboratory.
+This dictionary contains the information to connect, set up, and control the laboratory.

 .. note::

     You can find more information about the actual structure of such dictionary, in the :ref:`Runcards <runcards>` section of the documentation.

-You can see if the platform has been set correctly, by printing the platform ``name`` and its ``chip`` and ``buses`` structures:
+You can verify if the platform has been built correctly, by printing the platform ``name``, and its ``chip`` and ``buses`` structures:

 >>> print(platform.name)
 galadriel